 Editor's note: This story originally ran on Aug.
-20, 2017 as part of our Canada 150 coverage.
+20, 2017.
 Sudbury.com is re-running the story today to mark the anniversary of the Sudbury tornado that tore through the community on this day in 1970.

 When Sudburians awoke on the morning of Aug.
 20, 1970, the weather for the day was projected to be cloudy with a chance of showers.
 By 8:30 a.m., however, that forecast couldn’t have been further from reality.

 Around that time, parts of Sudbury and Lively were devastated when a violent storm struck without warning.
 As the sky darkened, the clouds unleashed a torrent of rain and hail, and winds as strong as 100 miles an hour battered the Nickel Belt.
 Within 10 minutes, it was over, but the destruction was significant.
 Six people were dead, 200 injured, hundreds were homeless and more than $17 million worth of damage was caused.